techno-sorcery/Dotfiles/README.md

 Installation
 ---
 ### Preparation
 These dotfiles are meant to be deployed on a base debian installation.
-As such, after connecting to the internet, you should run the following command as root to install its dependencies:
+As such, after connecting to the internet, you should run the following command as root to install their dependencies:

     apt install sudo ansible git

-Add yourself to the sudoers group if you haven't already (might be something different like "wheel" or "whirly-dirly thing" on other distros):
+Add yourself to the sudoers group if you haven't already (might be something different like "wheel" or "whirly-dirly-thing" on other distros):

     usermod -aG sudo [your username]